The Rail Mount Method for Solar Animal Guard

 It’s cost-effective.

-The Rail Mount Method relies on simple, widely-available mesh and fasteners; making it the most cost-effective method we know of from a materials standpoint.
+The Rail Mount Method relies on widely available wire mesh and fasteners, making it the most cost-effective method we know of from a materials standpoint.

 Mesh is tucked neatly underneath and flush with the outer edge of the array.
 With no visible fasteners and no waviness, it looks discrete, professional and polished.